 Strategies for Stress-Free Air Travel with Kids

 Flying with kids is never easy.
 Babies never stop crying, toddlers just want to run up and down the aisle and older children get bored quickly.
 Very often, a flight can turn into a nightmare trip for anyone who has to share the plane with these adorable bundles of scream, crying pain and irritation.
+That, if you do not know your rights as an airline passenger.

 Fortunately, we used our parental experience and gathered advice from other traveling parents out there to come up with some essential strategies for stress-free air travel with kids.
 Here they are: